Consulting to Reverse a Negative Workplace

 Engaging with individuals, truly empathizing with the position they are in, will provide an opportunity and hopefully, an open mind to share what the ultimate vision is.
 (Note: if there is not a shared vision in place, start there, but that is a different post.)

-Without doing anything else, I have found that this immediately creates a sense of alignment and trust.
+Without doing anything else, this immediately creates a sense of alignment and trust.
 At a minimum, it demonstrates that you understand the challenges and provides a window of time, however small, to begin to create a new team dynamic.

 Institutional dysfunction doesn’t happen overnight.
 Years of questionable management policies and lack of or mis-direction that is disconnected from the reality of the work has created problems to be solved.
-I have found that the best thing to do is identify quick wins with small changes at a time.
+Tthe best thing to do is identify quick wins with small changes at a time.
 Decide on some adjustments that can turn the ship.
 No enterprise is going to wipe out years of bad habits in one fell swoop.

 To reinforce each step, there needs to be a high degree of communication from top to bottom on the team.
-I have found that employees will be patient and forgiving and continue to invest in this change process if they are kept up to speed on and have voice into the projects and workflow.
-Too often, we managers hold our cards close to the vest, leaving people feeling cut off.
+Employees will be patient and forgiving and continue to invest in this change process if they are kept up to speed on and have voice into the projects and workflow.
+Too often, managers hold our cards close to the vest, leaving people feeling cut off.
 By bringing the team along to identify small bites to deliver big wins will provide a boost to esprit de corps when the inevitable unforeseen obstacle emerges.
 After all the time invested, you don’t want one roadblock to undo the sense of possibility.

 Good culture comes down to how people treat each other on a daily basis.
 Actions and words are really important here.
 Expressing true appreciation for the people around you is contagious and if you make it a point to call out the good that is happening it changes the air in the room.